 Diversity at a glance

-Since 2009, Loyola has enrolled an increasingly diverse student body.
-Last year, 40 percent of new freshmen and new transfer students were minorities—a far higher percentage than Loyola’s peers.
+Since 2008, Loyola has enrolled an increasingly diverse student body.
+Last year, 40 percent of our students—and more than 38 percent of our new and transfer students—represent historically underrepresented populations.

-Loyola’s six-year graduation rates for Hispanic and African American students have increased steadily over the past few years.
-But both groups still trail the overall graduation rate at Loyola—a gap that the University is working hard to close.
+Over the past decade, graduation rates for minority students have steadily climbed.
+Six-year minority graduation rates still trail behind our overall graduation rate—a gap that the University is working hard to close.